arielweinberger/stocks-assessment/NOTES.md

 #### Git structure
-For the sake of the application, both applications (front-end and back-end) are in the same project.
+For the sake of the assessment, both applications (front-end and back-end) are in the same project.
 In a real world scenario, I would divide those into two separate npm modules/git repositories (the front-end will probably be a dependency of the server for bundling and serving purposes).

 For this reason, using a build system would create extra overhead.
 Therefore, the whole build process is done via npm scripts.
 #### Usage of TypeScript in the back-end